1950s Desk or Wall Lamp

 Manufacturer: To be appraised.

-Other versions: The lampshade was used for several other table/desk/wall lamps.
-Made in several colours.
-Several examples are here in display on Vintageinfo.
+Other versions: The lampshade of this 1950s desk or wall lamp was used for several other table/desk/wall lamps.
+Exists in several colours.
+Several examples are on display here on the Vintageinfo website.

-This folded lamp exists in many forms.
+This table lamp with this triangular folded rod/tube exists in many forms.
 Who copied who?
 That could be the question.
 Is it a design by Gino Sarfatti, Robert Mathieu, Achille Castiglioni, to name a few?
 Many designers copied great designs and they still do.
 This lamp is in all probability made in Italy.
+Today (2018) IKEA has a lamp in production with a similar base.

 The plug, switch and socket of this lamp were made by the A.A.G.
 Stucchi company from the north of Italy, some 50 km (31 miles) from the capital of all Italian lights: Milan.